-They’d be a mirror for you to yourself, and help you ask and answer some difficult questions for yourself.
+They’d be a mirror to yourself, and help you ask and answer some difficult questions for yourself.

 Coaches help you get the most from you, uniquely.
 They’re not interested in what was right for someone else, they want to help you understand how you can achieve the most for yourself by working at your best.

-If you’re finding yourself struggling with your emotions – such as stress, fear or anger – or you’re uncertain about how to make a decision, or you’re unclear about what you want going forward, or you’re resisting moving forward (procrastinating) coaching is a fantastic approach.
+If you’re finding yourself struggling with your emotions – such as stress, fear or anger – uncertain about how to make a decision, unclear about what you want going forward, or you’re resisting moving forward (procrastinating), coaching is a fantastic approach.

 It will help you to become clear and certain about the path you should take and help you navigate the challenges successfully as you encounter them.